-Student Transportation of Peel Region (STOPR) is a consortium, formed by agreement between the Dufferin-Peel Catholic District School Board and the Peel District School Board, for the purpose of providing a common administration of transportation services for students residing in Peel Region.
+Student Transportation of Peel Region (STOPR) is a consortium, formed by agreement between the Dufferin-Peel Catholic District School Board (DPCDSB) and the Peel District School Board (PDSB), for the purpose of providing a common administration of transportation services for students residing in Peel Region.
 STOPR is one of thirty transportation consortia within Ontario which have been mandated by the Ministry of Education..

 The STOPR consortium administers each of the Boards’ transportation policies and plans and implements all aspects of home to school student transportation services.
 A Governance Committee comprised of Trustee and Senior Administration representatives from each Board oversee the activities of the STOPR consortium.
 School Board Trustees are not involved in procedures related to transportation, including the process to determine student eligibility for transportation.